IntersectMBO/cardano-coin-selection/information/specification.md

 # External Resources

-## Self Organization in Coin Selection
+## Self Organisation in Coin Selection

-This article analyzes the performance of various coin selection algorithms in relation to dust minimization and the maintenance of healthy UTxO sets over time, giving an experimental basis to this analysis.
-It highlights several principles of self-organization that inform the design of effective coin selection algorithms.
+This article analyses the performance of various coin selection algorithms in relation to dust minimisation and the maintenance of healthy UTxO sets over time, giving an experimental basis to this analysis.
+It highlights several principles of self-organisation that inform the design of effective coin selection algorithms.

 https://cardanofoundation.org/en/news/self-organisation-in-coin-selection/